Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Reality capture is another technology that is highly advantageous in this context, moving toward the performance of processing and visualization in real-time.
 The gap between scanning and modeling is decreasing with time, with certain platforms already offering immediate point cloud registration with preliminary object recognition directly in the field.
 This combination of capture and processing capabilities speeds up decision-making and allows production workflows to be more responsive, which is particularly important in time-sensitive renovation efforts.

 Cloud-based collaboration platforms continue to transform the way teams interact with scan data, making it possible for several stakeholders to access, annotate, or develop models from the same point cloud information.
-A distributed workflow approach like this helps remove traditional disciplinary silos, making project delivery methods more integrated to leverage the full potential of as-built information.
+This distributed workflow approach helps remove traditional disciplinary silos, making project delivery methods more integrated to leverage the full potential of as-built information.

 Key components of a Scan to BIM workflow